heynickc/awesome-ddd/readme.md

 ## Libraries and Frameworks

+- [Event Store](https://geteventstore.com) - "The open-source, functional database with Complex Event Processing in JavaScript."
 - [Axon Framework](http://www.axonframework.org/) - "The axon framework is focused on making life easier for developers that want to create a java application based on the CQRS principles"
 - [MessageRouter](https://github.com/QuickenLoans/MessageRouter) - Quicken Loans.
 Described in this video: [The Beating Heart of CQRS, or Actor-Based Message Routing on the CLR](https://vimeo.com/171178586)by Paulmichael Blasucci at the New York F# .NET User Group.
 - [NEventStore](https://github.com/NEventStore/NEventStore) - NEventStore